EldenThrone588/Rusted-Warfare-Mod-Asset-Protector-Tool-for-Android/README.md

 | **Images Only** | Images only (`.png`, `.jpg`) | Share code and music, protect only visuals. |

 ### 📥 Installation
-1. Download the latest `.apk` file from the [Releases](https://github.com/YOUR_USERNAME/RW-Mod-Protector/releases) page or the [Itch.io](https://smallbutbigsizeofbug.itch.io/androidrusted-warfare-encryptor-tool) page.
+1. Download the latest `.apk` file from the [Releases](https://github.com/EldenThrone588/Rusted-Warfare-Mod-Asset-Protector-Tool___Android/releases) page or the [Itch.io](https://smallbutbigsizeofbug.itch.io/androidrusted-warfare-encryptor-tool) page.
 2. Allow installation from "Unknown Sources" on your Android device.
 3. Open the app and follow the in-app tutorial.
+4. This app only supports **Android 7.0+** currently from 1.2 version.

 ### 📜 Changelog
 **Version 1.2.51 (Latest)**